gopala-kr/ai-applications/README.md

-> Applications of AI: Industrial
+> Applications of AI : Industrial

 -----------